npm package discovery and stats viewer.

 Readme

-The Immutable Framework
+The Immutable Toolbox

-Create immutable webapps that are secure and resilient.
+Create immutable webapps that are secure and resilient

-npm i @hazae41/immutable
+npm install @hazae41/immutable

 Philosophy

-Our philosophy is to build webapps that are as immutable as native apps but benefit from the wide distribution of the web.
+The philosophy is to build webapps that are as immutable as native apps but benefit from the wide distribution of the web.
 Such webapps are built with strong client-side and offline capabilities.
 Once downloaded they should be immutably cached and only be updated when the user requests it or has opted-in automatic updates.

 Why?